rayluo/github-pages-overwritter/README.md

               # Optional.
 Default value "gh-pages".
               # It specifies the temporary branch which hosts the static website.
-              # Each build will OVERWRITE this branch.
+              # Each build will REMOVE this branch and replace it with new content.
+              # (If you want to keep your old "gh-pages" branch,
+              # you should define a different target branch for this GPO action to work with.)
               target-branch: gh-pages
     ```